Investing in Berwick

 We currently employ around thirty staff across SureStart Children’s Centres in North Northumberland including a Saturday Club

-Protected the provision of childcare opportunities in Berwick upon Tweed and Wooler by employing almost thirty staff members involved in the provision of childcare through Surestart, launched a Play Outreach Project across the town and supported Berwick Young Carers.
+Created Local Jobs - Protected the provision of childcare opportunities in Berwick upon Tweed and Wooler by employing almost thirty staff members involved in the provision of childcare through Surestart, launched a Play Outreach Project across the town and supported Berwick Young Carers.
 Here for You was formed as an arm of the Trust with Joanne and Becci both volunteering until funding was obtained.
-The Mission of Here for You echoed the development agenda for the Trust in seeking to improve life chances and opportunities for residents through addressing unemployment issues

-Provided accommodation for fourteen local businesses and organisations.
+Provided Meeting and Shop Space - Set up accommodation for fourteen local businesses and organisations.
 Hosted the Berwick Food Bank.
 Facillitated the opening of the Serendipity local artisans store, managed the Reach Project enabling 80 people to find work including the start up of 12 businesses.